frikke/kotlin/docs/building/build-1.7.20.md

 **Note:** Instructions for checking reproducibility will be covered in the upcoming release.
 There are already many JAR files on Maven central that are reproducible with this tutorial.

-## Kotlin Native artifacts

-This tutorial will be finished later.